allegheny-computer-science-101-f2020/activity9/README.md

-# CMPSC 101 Participation: Activity 8
+# CMPSC 101 Participation: Activity 9

 ## Introduction

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the class participation  activity eight for Computer Science 101.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the class participation  activity nine for Computer Science 101.

+For this activity, you need to run experiments and complete a report as a team.

 * Please note that GatorGrader and GitHub Actions CI are not used for class activities to allow for more free-flowing exploration.*